Coalition of Mexican Feminist Women: Fighting for change

-The group's priority was decriminalizing abortion in Mexico, articulating an ideal of 'voluntary motherhood' (maternidad voluntaria).
 At the Coalición's second National Conference on Abortion, in September 1977, members drafted a bill to decriminalize abortion, the 'Law of Voluntary Motherhood'.
-They presented the bill to the Chamber of Deputies (Mexico) in December 1977, demonstrating outside until they were allowed in for an audience with a legislator from the Institutional Revolutionary Party.
+They presented the bill to the Chamber of Deputies in December 1977, demonstrating outside until they were allowed in for an audience with a legislator from the Institutional Revolutionary Party.
 The legislator did not sponsor the bill before Congress.